 When making or designing a product, we always ask ourselves if it will truly help make your home warmer, quieter, safer and tougher.
 If the answer is yes, then we continue to engineer until it can be made available to you.

-We are happy with our continued progress and can contribute to the energy savings of a home by installing either our double or triple glazed windows.
+We are happy with our continued progress and an example of how we can contribute to the energy savings of a home is by installing either our double or triple glazed windows.
 Each option uses the latest in windows technology to achieve the best results.

-There are 3 main elements that help make an energy efficient window.
+There are 3 main elements that help make a window energy efficienct:

 It is hugely important that the glass used within the window is correct for the task it is required to perform.
 Some glass allows heat through.
 Others deflect it.
 The thickness is also a factor, all of which our expert consultants can explain in greater detail.